Dakota County Divorce Attorney

 A divorce has the potential to affect a couple’s emotional and financial wellbeing.
 At Sullivan Law Office we understand the difficulty of this legal process and will do everything we can to take as much of the burden off your shoulders as possible.
 We do this by providing the most beneficial legal services and guidance to every client going through a divorce.
 With over 13 years of experience, our lawyer is well-versed in all aspects of the divorce process and will effectively advocate for your rights and best interests.

-To speak with one of our compassionate divorce attorney in Dakota County, call our office at (651) 998-7589 today!
+To speak with one of our compassionate divorce attorney in Minnesota call our office at (651) 998-7589 today!

 To begin the divorce process in Minnesota, one party must be a resident of the state for at least 3 months before filing.
 Additionally, the party seeking the divorce must file a petition for this legal action with the state and serve a copy to the other party.
 Our lawyer can help you draft an effective petition that covers all the necessary requirements to begin the divorce process.